Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

-The TNBC cell lines are divided into 12 clusters (Fig.~2A) which mirror the heterogeneous behavior of TNBC in the clinic~\cite{Podo2010209}.
+Figure~\ref{fig:three-clusters}A shows the clustering of the HR$^{+}$ cell lines.
+Cell line MDA-MB-415 stands out for its response to so-called high-response ligands~\cite{Niepel2014} (ligands to the left of HRG in Fig.~\ref{fig:three-clusters}B).
+Among all cell lines, MDA-MB-415 has the second highest susceptibility to the drugs Ixabepilone, Methylglyoxal and PD~\cite{hafner:2016}.
+CAMA-1 cell line is distinctive in its response to the low-response ligands (to the right of HRG), which might help explain why it is particularly susceptible to both (Z)-4-Hydroxytamoxifen and TCS PIM-11~\cite{hafner:2016}.
+The TNBC cell lines are divided into 12 clusters (Fig.~\ref{fig:three-clusters}B), which mirror the heterogeneous behavior of TNBC in the clinic~\cite{Podo2010209}.
 All but one TNBC cell lines with a PTEN mutation appear in the green cluster.
-The only exception is the HCC1937 cell line which has a PTEN mutation but appears in the yellow cluster.
-The cluster assignment of cell lines MDA-MB-231 and MDA-MB-157 is markedly different than the other cells across the ligands.
+The only exception is the HCC1937 cell line, which has a PTEN mutation but appears in the yellow cluster.
+The cluster assignment of cell lines MDA-MB-231 and MDA-MB-157 is markedly different from that of the other cells across the ligands.
 These assignments might be explained by the mutational status of the cell lines; MDA-MB-231 is the only cell line with an NF2 mutation or a BRAF mutation, whereas MDA-MB-157 is the only cell line with an NF1 mutation.
 The bright orange cluster contains five cell lines (all but HCC1937) with the same two CDKH2A mutations.

-Figure~2B shows the clustering of the HR$^{+}$ cell lines.
-Cell line MDA-MB-415 stands out for its response to so-called high-response ligands~\cite{Niepel2014} (ligands to the left of HRG in Fig.~2B).
-Among all cell lines, MDA-MB-415 has the second highest susceptibility to the drugs Ixabepilone, Methylglyoxal and PD~\cite{hafner:2016}.
-CAMA-1 cell line, is distinctive in its response to the low-response ligands (to the right of HRG), which might help explain why it is particularly susceptible to both (Z)-4-Hydroxytamoxifen and TCS PIM-11~\cite{hafner:2016}.

 The HER2$^{\rm{amp}}$ cell lines cluster together for all ligands except for the MDA-MB-361 cell line.
 This is the HER2$^{\rm amp}$ cell line most resistant to HER2-targeted therapy such as Lapatinib~\cite{hafner:2016}.
 In fact, its resistance to Lapatinib exceeds that of some TNBC cell lines (HCC2185 and MDA-MB-453).
-The grouping of the rest indicates the consistency among all other HER2$^{\rm{amp}}$ cell lines (see SI Appendix).
+The grouping of the rest indicates the consistency among all other HER2$^{\rm{amp}}$ cell lines (see SI Appendix II.B).

-{\it Clustering all cell lines}.
-We now apply our method to the full dataset.
-Here we solve the optimization problem \eqref{eq:opt_Y}, which means that we rely on an initial clustering to speed up computations (see the SI Appendix).
-The groups we find respect the broad division of the cell lines seen in Fig.~2A,B, which is a sign of the consistency between the two implementations of our method.